 Follow Sika's instructions for minimum temperature and open time before beginning installation of flooring.
-Use the trowel recommended by Sika, since tooth size is important for the best adherence to the sub-floor.
-A P5 (3/16"x3/16"x3/16") trowel can be used for SikaBond T-55, SikaBond T-35 or SikaBond T-21 if T-21 is being used as an adhesive only.
+Use the trowel recommended by the Sika, since tooth size is important for the best adherence to the sub-floor.
+A P5 (3/16"x3/16"x3/16") trowel can be used for Sika-Bond T-55 or SikaBond T-21 if T-21 is being used as an adhesive only.
 If using SikaBond-T21 as an 'All-in-One, then the SC+MB-trowel or 1/4"x1/4"-V-notch trowel is required.
-Periodically check trowel for wear any worn down trowel must be replaced before continuing application.